dongjs/dongjs.github.io/_posts/2016-1-15-poem-carefully.md

 # Carefully

-> Generated using Twitter and the Google NLTK for XS Collaborative, April 2013
+> Generated using the Twitter API and Python NLTK for XS Collaborative, April 2013

 It seems like no matter how
 carefully you choose your words,